abhishekkannan2509/Github-User-Search/readme.md

     - Github api allows only 10 requests per minute.
 So when the user the user hits more than 10 calls per minute, we send an alert to the user.
 - If user not found:
     - We do conditional redering for the frontend.

-- If user not found:
-    - We do conditional redering for the frontend.
-    -
 ## useful endpoints:
 - frontend:
     - http://localhost:3001/ - search page